grnet/astavoms/README.md

 A kamaki extension for dealing with an astavoms service (astavomaki)

 A CLI tool (astavoms-pool) for managing the user pool

-TODO: a tool for (manually) updating VOs and, maybe, VO users

 ## Copyright and license